 Stock Market Swings May Rock More Minds Than Wallets

-In the “old days,” when good news was reported, the Stock Market would go up.
-Today, when good news is reported, the Stock Market goes down.
-Big mistake, and we have so much good (great) news about the economy!— Donald J. Trump (@realDonaldTrump) February 7, 2018

-"The stock market has smashed one record after another, gaining $8 trillion in value," Trump bragged during the State of the Union last month.
-"That is great news for Americans' 401k, retirement, pension, and college savings accounts."
-(We should note, Trump is not the first president to talk about the stock market in the State of the Union, President Obama touted the stock market in four of his State of the Union speeches.)

-While relatively few Americans actively trade stocks or take a direct hit in their income when the markets fall, a 10 percent drop can affect our attitudes about the economy, says James Poterba, president of the National Bureau of Economic Research and an economist at the Massachusetts Institute of Technology.
+Relatively few Americans actively trade or own stocks.
+But a 10 percent drop in the markets can affect our attitudes about the economy, even for those who don't invest, says James Poterba, president of the National Bureau of Economic Research and an economist at the Massachusetts Institute of Technology.

 When the stock market goes up, people typically spend more.
 Even if most of that spending is concentrated among people with high incomes, it still powers the economy.
 According to Poterba's research, every extra $1 of disposable income in your stock portfolio leads to about 2 to 3 cents in additional spending.

-Note: This post was updated at 11:35 AM